 Hardware architecture overview (2020 edition)

-The robot is organized around a master board running a STM32F4.
+The robot is organized around a master board, which is a shield for a Raspberry Pi 4.
 This board is responsible for most of the high-level tasks in the robot:

 - High level control & pathfinding

 - Game script